Altamashhhhhh/60days-Crash-Course-MasaiSchool/Product-listing-page/readme.md

 - **Category Selection**: Choose from various categories to view specific products.
 - **Search Bar**: Quickly search for products within the selected category.
 - **Sorting Options**: Sort products by price and name.
-- **Responsive Design**: Ensures optimal viewing experience on all devices.

-## Usage

-1. Clone this repository.
-2. Open `index.html` in your web browser.

 ## Technologies Used